egberts/egberts.github.io-src/content/articles/postfix-conf-changelog.md

 Exceptions
 ==========
-v3.4.2 thru v3.4.10 did not compile due to major changes in libc include files so these versions were skipped.
+v3.4.2 thru v3.4.10 did not compile due to major changes in libc include files, so these versions were skipped.

 v3.4.0 thru v3.4.1 does not support Linux r5 due to its usage of the obsoleted SOCKADDR\_SIZE macro (and a few other obsoleted macro defines).